rishabhsharma011/Retail-Sales-Analysis/README.md

 4.What time should we display advertisements to maximize the likelihood of customer’s buying product?
 5.What Products are most often sold together ?
 6.What are the factors that influence sales?
+Approach :--
+🏬 This Dataset Contain Vrinda Store 2022 Data informations.
+🏬 Understanding the dataset.
+🏬 Data Cleaning and Created some Formuals and Pivot Tables and charts & Graphs.
+🏬 Creating business questions.